Previous Humanities Forum 1999-2020

 Life, Love, and Law in Classical Athens (Ancient Studies Week) – Victoria Wohl, University of Toronto

-The Changing Face of Modern War: Chemical Weapons and Civilian Bodies in the Aftermath of the First World War (Webb Lecture) – Susan R. Grayzel, Utah State University
+The Changing Face of Modern War: Chemical Weapons and Civilian Bodies in the Aftermath of the First World War (Robert K. Webb Lecture) – Susan R. Grayzel, Utah State University

 The Contemporary African Immigrant Communities in the United States (W.E.B.
 Du Bois Lecture) – Toyin Falola, University of Texas, Austin